Updated Aug. 13, 2021

 - Patients admitted to labor and delivery will be allowed one support person for their delivery.
 Doulas with doula documentation are permitted to be present during births – in addition to one support person – for patients who test negative for COVID-19.

-- Patients and their support people will undergo screening questions and temperature screening on entry to the hospital.
+- Patients and their support people will undergo screening questions on entry to the hospital.

 - All patients and support people will wear a mask throughout the hospitalization.

-- All patients will undergo testing for COVID-19 (nasopharyngeal swab) at admission.
+- All patients will undergo testing for COVID-19 at admission.

 - For patients who are diagnosed with a COVID-19 infection:

-- A support person will be able to be present on labor and delivery if he/she is asymptomatic and has either not been tested for COVID-19 or is known to be COVID-19 negative.
+- A support person will be able to be present on labor and delivery if they are asymptomatic and have either not been tested for COVID-19 or are known to be COVID-19 negative.

 - The support person will leave the hospital after the delivery.

 In addition to the changes that affect patients themselves, all health care providers and hospital employees continue to wear masks when at work in the hospital and our other clinical facilities.
 We have also instituted screening with questions of all health care providers and hospital employees when they enter the hospital to ensure that all your providers are healthy when they are caring for you.
 Health care workers who have had high-risk exposures from COVID-19 patients are kept out of work and quarantined until we are confident that it is safe for them to return to work.
 Most importantly, by Sept.
 1, 2021, all health care personnel at Penn will be vaccinated against COVID-19.